mostjs/core/docs/api.rst

 A sink receives events, typically does something with them, such as transforming or filtering them, and then propagates them to another sink.

 Typically, a combinator will be implemented as a Stream and a Sink.
-The Stream is usually stateless/immutable, and creates a new Sink for each new observer.
+The :ref:`Stream` is usually stateless/immutable, and creates a new Sink for each new observer.
 In most cases, the relationship of a Stream to Sink is 1-many.

 .. _Disposable: